-- Dance

-- Drama

-- Music

-- Learn about themselves and their environment - Develop Spatial and Physical Awareness - Develop Circus and Street theatre techniques - Develop analysis techniques and presentation skills - Develop an awareness of Comedy styles and skills - Individual reflection and vocal techniques

-- Individually prepare a comic script based on stock comic characters, present a group Physical/Circus theatre sequence and in small groups, present a comic performance based on a student devised script. - Students will submit an annotated script and a reflection of their performance through journal writing and character profiles. - Students will complete an Analytical exam based on a piece of theatrical stimulus.

-This will appeal to students who enjoy physical and practical lessons and who are willing to be challenged as they pursue the elements of drama.
+Pathways to Senior Subjects Dance Drama Music Learning Students will: experiences Learn about themselves and their environment Develop Spatial and Physical Awareness Develop Circus and Street theatre techniques Develop analysis techniques and presentation skills Develop an awareness of Comedy styles and skills Individual reflection and vocal techniques Assessment Students will: Individually prepare a comic script based on stock comic characters, present a group Physical/Circus theatre sequence and in small groups, present a comic performance based on a student devised script.
+Students will submit an annotated script and a reflection of their performance through journal writing and character profiles.
+Students will complete an Analytical exam based on a piece of theatrical stimulus.
+This subject caters to This will appeal to students who enjoy physical and practical lessons and who are willing to be challenged as they pursue the elements of drama.
 Students should have a strong ability to create and work as an ensemble.
 Students will need to be committed and willing to be self-directed.

-Performer, Actor, Writer, Teacher, Media Worker, Creative Artist.

-Student supplied laptop, stationery and Drama Blacks [Black pants/tights and a black T Shirt of appropriate length]; College to supply texts and study materials.
+Career Aspirations Performer, Actor, Writer, Teacher, Media Worker, Creative Artist.
+Resources required Student supplied laptop, stationery and Drama Blacks [Black pants/tights and a black T Shirt of appropriate length]; College to supply texts and study materials.
+Additional Course costs Course costs included in College levy structure.